Why Many Mexican Fans Will Be Rooting for Golovkin in His Rematch with Canelo

 As Golovkin walked to the ring, fans stood on their seats.
 "Triple G, Triple G," they chanted.
 It didn't matter that his opponent was Mexican.
 "Right there, you could see they embraced him," Loeffler says.
 "And I think it is because of his style in the ring but also his character outside [it]."

 The love between Golovkin and the Mexican and Mexican American fanbase isn't new.
-That those fans would embrace a Kazakhstani boxer may seem unusual, but it's less so the more you know about how boxing influences Mexican culture and vice versa.
+That those fans would embrace a Kazakh boxer may seem unusual, but it's less so the more you know about how boxing influences Mexican culture and vice versa.

 Mexico has a rich boxing tradition.
 The sport speaks to the culture's deeply rooted machismo.
-While a problematic concept that many would argue has had harmful social ramifications, this is where the style—Mexican style, which both Golovkin and Loeffler mention—comes from.
+While a problematic concept that many would argue has had harmful social ramifications, this is where the style—Mexican style, which both Golovkin and Loeffler mentioned—comes from.
 It emphasizes offense over defense.
 Some might argue this fight style is much more reliant on continual pressure, body punches—especially the dreaded liver shot that paralyzes the body—and overall toughness.
 This is mostly how Golovkin fights.

 Abel Sanchez, Golovkin's trainer, is the man who taught his pupil the Mexican style.
 That process began almost as soon as Golovkin walked into Sanchez's boxing gym in 2010.